Core Development of Elite Japanese Wrestlers

 My Thoughts (for what they’re worth)

-I think there is a lot of value in both of these studies.
+I think there is a lot of value in both studies.

 What does this mean?

-Although the size and strength of the RA (rectus aka “6 pack”) seems to reach a point of maximal development as you reach the high levels of collegiate wrestling and international/open wrestling, there is still room for improvement and development prior to that.
+The size and strength of the RA seems to reach a point of maximal development as you reach the high levels.
+However, there is still room for improvement and development prior to that.

-And based on my personal experience with training both high school and college wrestlers I’ve found there to be a lot of room for improvement at both levels.
+Based on my personal experience with training both high school and college wrestlers I’ve found there to be a lot of room for improvement.

-One of the wrestlers I one worked with, Justin Lister (a Binghamton University wrestler who placed 4th at the 2010 NCAA National Championships), was sore for over a week after the first day he trained with me after doing only 3 sets of 15 Glute Ham Raise Situps.
+For example, one of the wrestlers I one worked with, Justin Lister (a Binghamton University wrestler who placed 4th at the 2010 NCAA National Championships), had sore abs for over a week.
+This was after the first day he trained with me after only doing 3 sets of 15 Glute Ham Raise Situps.

-Obviously, he wrestled successfully at the highest level you can in college and still showed signs that his core was far from its strength and stability potential.
+Obviously, he wrestled successfully at the highest level you can in college.
+Yet, he still showed signs that his core was far from its potential.

-I’ll be the first to admit- it’s a challenging exercise.
+I’ll be the first to admit- the GHR situp is a challenging exercise.
 But it’s not one that should produce that amount of post-workout soreness.

-Another D1 wrestler I worked with this past summer had regular back pain.
-Upon “review” by me, I found him to be unable to perform a proper Ab Wheel and he couldn’t do more than a couple sets of 10 on the Reverse Hyper (with not more than 10lbs) without getting sore for many days.
+Another D1 wrestler (4x Qualifier Nate Schiedel) I worked with this past summer had regular back pain.
+Upon “review” by me, I found him to be unable to perform a proper Ab Wheel.
+Additionally, he couldn’t do more than a couple sets of 10 on the Reverse Hyper (with not more than 10lbs) without getting sore for many days.

 What did I have him do?

-In a nutshell, I basically had him hammer the shit out of these, and other exercises.
-His results over the 16 weeks of summer training he did with me resulted in a big squat, a big deadlift, no more back pain, and most important- a top 5 ranking for the last couple months.
+In a nutshell, I basically had him hammer the shit out of these, and other core exercises.
+His results over the 16 weeks of summer training he did with me resulted in a big squat, a big deadlift, no more back pain.
+Most important- a top 5 ranking throughout his senior year.

 Other Thoughts

-Additionally, I’m glad that one of the conclusions drawn in the Iwai study was that the rectus in wrestlers was both more muscular and stronger was probably due to their need to stabilize their core when lifting an opponent (to finish a takedown or get a lift and throw…keep in mind they do wrestle only Freestyle and Greco in Japan).
+I’m glad that one of the conclusions drawn in the Iwai study was that the additional rectus strength in wrestlers was probably due to their need to stabilize their core when lifting an opponent.

-However, I don’t like that the researchers in this study then go on to suggest that more flexion exercises may be needed for wrestler (as opposed to stabilization exercises like the Ab Wheel, Ball Rollout, Blast Strap Supermans, etc.).
+However, I don’t like that the researchers suggest that more flexion exercises may be needed for wrestlers.
+I think wrestlers would benefit more from stabilization exercises like the Ab Wheel, Ball Rollout, Blast Strap Supermans, etc. This is especially true because the researchers suspect the extra development came from stabilizing the core during lifting situations.
+Training for specificity is very important.
+Core training shouldn’t be treated any different.

 Summary

-While it is suggested in the above studies that cross-sectional development in the core seems to peak once you reach the collegiate years, I would like to suggest that this doesn’t give you an excuse or reason to believe that core strengthening and development should no longer be a focus of your training.
+It is suggested in the above studies that cross-sectional development in the core seems to peak once you reach the collegiate years.
+However, this doesn’t give you an excuse to think that core strengthening should no longer be a focus of your training.

 Baseline Numbers

 1. Decline Situp for 10 reps with 25-30lbs behind your head.
-Not only do I train a number of wrestlers who can do at least this, I train a 40+ year old radio DJ who can do this; so make it happen.
+Not only do I train a number of wrestlers who can do at least this, I train a 40+ year old radio DJ who can too.

 2. Back Extension with a doubled up orange band for 8-10 controlled reps (light band if you order off Elitefts.com).
-I’m not sure what this equates to in pounds but it’s over 40 because after a wrestler I train can use a 40 pound dumbbell behind their head, I switch to bands because I find that they are easier to position and keep behind your head when compared to a much bigger dumbbell of similar resistance.
+I’m not sure what this equates to in pounds.
+I know that it’s over 40 because once a wrestler can use a 40-pound dumbbell behind their head, I have them switch to bands.
+I find that bands are easier to position and keep behind your head when compared to a big dumbbell.

 3. Decline Ab Wheel (with proper form) for 4 sets of 12-15 reps.

-This is a pretty good summary as to why I blog about the topics I do and have recently decided to start working in the research aspect of it.
+This is a pretty good summary as to why I blog about the topics I do and why I’ve recently decided to start including research.

 Studies Referenced